MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 The architecture relied on a **multi-agent system powered by LangGraph**, where the **Orchestrator** planned tasks and delegated them to specialized **Managers** (for calendar, email, contacts, and date resolution).
 These managers acted as intelligent routers, while lightweight **ReAct workers** executed domain-specific actions.
 Together, they enabled features like **multi-step automation**, **context awareness**, **memory across conversations**, and **multi-account support**.

-That first publication concluded with a **hands-on demo**: running the Orchestrator from a Jupyter notebook to create events, draft emails, and retrieve contacts—showing the agent in action as a working prototype.
+That first publication concluded with a **hands on demo**: running the Orchestrator from a Jupyter notebook to create events, draft emails, and retrieve contacts, showing the agent in action as a working prototype.
 This new update builds on that foundation, shifting the focus toward production readiness and real-world deployment.

 ***